sharmi-saha/aws-s3-automation/README.md

 **pre-requisites**

 Need AWS account(at least free tier) & 1 IAM user with policy AmazonS3FullAccess to perform all CRUD operation on AWS s3.
-Generate Access key for this user.
+Generate Access key, secret for this user & do base64 encryption for use.

 # Project Structure